Welcome! Whether you are new to ringing, or have not yet stre

 Could I become a ringer?

-Read on, including the section explaining more about what change ringing is, and contact us to learn more about opportunities to ring near where you live.
+Read on, including the section explaining more about what change ringing is, and contact us to learn more about opportunities to ring near where you live, or register on our new Learn to Ring website.
 We’d love to personally tell you more, but you can also access a number of presentations with guidance notes, which tell you the general introduction to ringing, but also more about the science and history of it if you get really hooked!
 Perhaps start with ‘Come learn to ring!’, though everyone is different, so you can choose here which area is of interest to you New Resources (2017)

 “Almost anyone can ring.
 And you can learn to the level you are personally happy with.
 Ringers might be unmusical, might be bad at maths, might not be very strong physically, and some might have mental and/or physical disabilities of some sort – it is really such an inclusive activity!”